H.R. 3950: Truth in Gender Act of 2025

 4

-The Attorney General and the Secretary of Homeland Security must ensure males are not detained in women’s prisons or detention centers.
-The bill also requires amendment of 28 C.F.R. § 115.41 and bars federal funds for inmate medical procedures, treatments, or drugs intended to conform appearance to the opposite sex.
+The Attorney General and Homeland Security would have to ensure males are not held in women's prisons or detention centers, including by amending the relevant federal regulation.
+The bill also bars federal funds for any inmate procedure, treatment, or drug meant to make an inmate appear as the opposite sex.

 5